We Drink Basically The Same Wine As Ancient Romans — And That's Not So Great

 As the environment changes around these wine varietals, they remain the same — genetically frozen in the past.
 This renders them susceptible to ever-evolving pests, pathogens and extreme weather.
 "If these varietals are genetically identical all over the world ... it means they're all susceptible to the same pests and diseases as well," Migicovsky says.
 "We [will] need to use more chemicals and sprays in growing [them]" as threats advance.

 A big part of Migicovsky's research involves the resilience of wine — how to breed sturdier grapes, ones that can withstand the environmental changes we're going through now as a result of climate change.
 Warming temperatures may increase the strength of certain pests and pathogens.
 And extreme weather events will hit the wine industry hard, she says.
-For instance, just recently in her home province in Nova Scotia, Canada, a frost "devastated" the wine industry.
+For instance, just recently in her home province of Nova Scotia, Canada, a frost "devastated" the wine industry.
 "We're going to see more and more of that now," she says.

 But this doesn't mean all wines are doomed.
 "There is a lot of diversity in grapevines," Migicovsky says.
 "We can breed varieties that are more tolerant and resistant for our current environment."
-It's mostly a brand name thing: The same forces that have kept pinots nearly identical for 2,000 years are making winemakers vulnerable, clinging to ancient lineages like old aristocrats.
+It's mostly a brand-name thing: The same forces that have kept pinots nearly identical for 2,000 years are making winemakers vulnerable, clinging to ancient lineages like old aristocrats.
 Tastes can change and evolve, and new grapes could display a magnificent array of tastes and textures to rival the ones we have now, Migicovsky believes.
-To keep the wine industry alive, she says it may be up to winemakers and consumers to let go of the savagnins, the pinots, the merlots — and embrace a hardier set of grapes that will survive to titillate and inebriate future generations.
+To keep the wine industry alive, she says, it may be up to winemakers and consumers to let go of the savagnins, the pinots, the merlots — and embrace a hardier set of grapes that will survive to titillate and inebriate future generations.